alpacahq/pylivetrader/README.md

 starts, it calls the `handle_data()` function every minute until the session ends, or any functions that are registered by `schedule_function` API.

-The options are as follows.
+The options are as follows

 - `-f` or `--file`: the file path to the algorithm source
 - `-b` or `--backend`: the name of backend to use